Building Control and Building Regulations

 Guidance for designers

 Designing in accordance with the Approved Document guidance tends to demonstrate compliance with building regulation requirements.
-If the Approved Document guidance hasn't been followed, the designer will still need to demonstrate that the requirements have been satisfied.
-To do so, the designer may wish to refer to documents on following website, such as:
+If the Approved Document guidance has not been followed, the designer will still need to demonstrate that the requirements have been met.
+To do so, the designer may wish to refer to:

 Was this page useful?